jquast/blessed/docs/location.rst

     characters to end of line. ``move_down(1)`` is always a safe non-destructive one-notch movement in the downward direction.

-context manager
+Context Manager
 ---------------

-A context manager, :meth:`~.Terminal.location` is provided to move the cursor to an *(x, y)* screen position and *restore the previous position* on exit:
+A :func:`contextlib.contextmanager`, :meth:`~.Terminal.location` is provided to move the cursor to an *(x, y)* screen position and *restore the previous position* on exit:

 .. code-block:: python